ecnivs/luna/README.md

 # Blossom

 ## Overview
-This repository is dedicated to the software development of **Blossom**.
-The project focuses on delivering a seamless and responsive user experience.
+This repository is dedicated to the software development of **Blossom**, a virtual assistant.
+The project aims to deliver a seamless and responsive user experience.

 ## Prerequisites
 * Python 3.x (Tested with Python 3.11 using pyenv)